Meet The 8,074 New York Transit Workers Who Earn More Than $100,000

-But what’s really appalling here is how much transit workers get paid.

-We’re republishing data from SeeThroughNY showing that 8,074 MTA employees earned $100,000 last year.
+Another shocking report by SeeThroughNY reveals that 8,074 MTA employees earned $100,000 last year.
 50 MTA employees earned more than $200,000 last year.
 And salaries are rising.

+This is at a time when the New York City and State are struggling with a gaping budget deficit and billions in debt.
+Meanwhile, the MTA is cutting costs by reducing service and may remove cars to save electricity.

+Past reports by the non-profit group include a list of 899 state employees who earn more than Governor David Patterson.

 So who are these lucky train drivers and engineers?